The Burning Problem Of China's Garbage

 Because China has 1.3 billion more people than Taiwan, Song says the environmental stakes of establishing a trash-sorting program are much bigger.

 "Why hasn't China done this?
 Because incinerator companies are a big special interest group, and they influence policymakers," he says.
 Nonprofits and environmental organizations "have limited power," he says, "and so do I. I've studied this.
-I know this is doable, but [policy makers would] say it's unrealistic."
+I know this is doable, but [policymakers would] say it's unrealistic."

 According to a World Bank report, in eight years, the Chinese will throw away nearly 1.4 million tons of garbage per day — twice as much as garbage as Americans are expected to generate.
-Half of it will be burned inside incinerators whose managers are currently more interested in profits than clean air.
+Half of the Chinese waste will be burned inside incinerators whose managers are currently more interested in profits than clean air.

 The question is a crucial one, says Song: If China can build the world's largest consumer class, why can't it get its people to sort their garbage?